Mekong: Drainage basin

-The Mekong Basin is frequently divided into two parts: the "upper Mekong basin" comprising those parts of the basin in Tibet, Yunnan and eastern Myanmar, and the "lower Mekong basin" from Yunnan downstream from China to the South China Sea.
-From the point where it rises to its mouth, the most precipitous drop in the Mekong occurs in the upper Mekong basin, a stretch of some 2200 km.
-Here, it drops 4500 m before it enters the lower basin where the borders of Thailand, Laos, China, and Myanmar come together in the Golden Triangle.
+The Mekong basin is frequently divided into two parts: the "upper Mekong basin" comprising those parts of the basin in Tibet, Yunnan and eastern Myanmar, and the "lower Mekong basin" from Yunnan downstream from China to the South China Sea.
+From the point where it rises to its mouth, the most precipitous drop occurs in the upper Mekong basin, a stretch of some 2200 km.
+Here, it drops 4500 m before it enters the lower basin at the Golden Triangle.
 Downstream from the Golden Triangle, the river flows for a further 2600 km through Laos, Thailand, and Cambodia before entering the South China Sea via a complex delta system in Vietnam.

 Upper basin

 The upper basin makes up 24% of the total area and contributes 15–20% of the water that flows into the Mekong River.
-The catchment here is steep and narrow with Soil erosion being a major problem and as a result of this, approximately 50% of the sediment in the river comes from the upper basin.
+The catchment here is steep and narrow with soil erosion being a major problem and as a result of this, approximately 50% of the sediment in the river comes from the upper basin.

-In Yunnan Province in China, the river and its tributaries are confined by narrow, deep gorges.
+In Yunnan the river and its tributaries are confined by narrow, deep gorges.
 The tributary river systems in this part of the basin are small.
 Only 14 have catchment areas that exceed 1000 km2, yet the greatest amount of loss of forest cover in the entire river system per square kilometer has occurred in this region due to heavy unchecked demand for natural resources.
-In the south of Yunnan, in Simao and Xishuangbanna Prefectures, the river changes as the valley opens out, the floodplain becomes wider, and the river becomes wider and slower.
+In the south of Yunnan, in Simao and Xishuangbanna prefectures, the river changes as the valley opens out, the floodplain becomes wider, and the river becomes wider and slower.